Binary-Search-logn/JoyBoy/README.md

 # Development

-Kaizoyu is mostly coded in Java, but Kotlin code is welcome.
-The project is fully compatible with latest Canary build of Android Studio, and importing it there is the fastest way to get it working.
+Joyboy is mostly coded in Java, but Kotlin code is welcome.
+I made this When kotlin is not the main langauge The project is fully compatible with latest Canary build of Android Studio, and importing it there is the fastest way to get it working.